Archisman-Mridha/kubernetes-cicd-with-argo/README.md

 # CI/CD for Kubernetes

-Building an end to end CloudNative fully automated Kubernetes native CI/CD pipeline using the Argo ecosystem.
+Building an end to end CloudNative fully automated `Kubernetes native CI/CD pipeline` using the `Argo ecosystem`.

 Tools used to build the system -